 Requiring an ID to vote is widely supported by a vast majority of Americans, according to recent polling.

-While Clyburn is now saying he backs Manchin’s ID proposal, in October tweeted that voter ID laws, as well as long lines at polling sites, and closed polling locations were “all voter suppression.”
+While Clyburn is now saying he backs Manchin’s ID proposal, in October that voter ID laws, as well as long lines at polling sites, and closed polling locations were “all voter suppression.”

 Clyburn has also been critical of Manchin’s proposal in the past.
 In April, he rejected Manchin’s proposals to soften various provisions of the party’s For the People Act in favor of measures that conservative lawmakers may find more agreeable.